COVID-19

 9.6 Speaking - limitation - subject - maximum 5 minutes

-When a member is speaking to a motion, he/she shall confine his/her remarks to the motion and in speaking shall be limited to a maximum of 5 minutes, unless otherwise decided by a majority vote of the members present.
+When a member is speaking to a motion, they shall confine their remarks to the motion and in speaking shall be limited to a maximum of 5 minutes, unless otherwise decided by a majority vote of the members present.
 A member’s speaking time shall not include any time required for staff to respond to a member’s question.

 9.7 Speaking - once only - exception - vote - reply